 - Put music into a cultural and historical context.

 The Elementary Physical Education department strives to create physically literate students.
 At the elementary level, we ensure that students are exposed to foundational skills that they will build upon throughout their Physical Education experience in West Hartford Public Schools.
-Our curriculum is aligned to SHAPE AMERICA’s National Standards and the State of Connecticut’s Healthy and Balanced Living Framework.
+Our curriculum is aligned to SHAPE AMERICA’s National Standards.
 Concepts that students will be engaged in are:

 - Perform more complex combinations of locomotor, non-locomotor, and manipulative skills, including specific sport skills and educational gymnastic routines.